top of page

 Art

-Neo-Nordic Surrealism is the term Sandra Strømme uses to describe her visual language—a synthesis of dreamlike imagery, symbolic narratives, and Northern cultural references.
-Rooted in Surrealism’s exploration of the unconscious and the irrational, her work reinterprets these traditions through a Nordic lens, drawing on mythology, folklore, ancestral crafts, and the atmospheric landscapes of the North.
-This approach merges the mystical and the psychological, blending ancient symbols with contemporary introspection.
-Neo-Nordic Surrealism becomes a space where myth, memory, and emotion converge—giving form to inner worlds that feel timeless yet personal.
+Neo-Nordic Surrealism is the term Sandra Strømme uses to describe her visual language: a synthesis of dreamlike imagery, symbolic narratives, and Northern cultural references.
+Rooted in Surrealism’s exploration of the unconscious, her work reinterprets these traditions through a Nordic lens, drawing on mythology, folklore, ancestral crafts.
+This approach merges the mystical and the psychological.
+Neo-Nordic Surrealism works to give form to inner worlds that feel timeless yet personal.

 Embla and Ask Sandra Stromme